nnattawat/expandable-input/README.md

 expandable-input
 =========

-jQuery plugin for making a textbox expanded when it is focused.
+A jQuery plugin for making a textbox expanded when it is focused.
+You can see an example on [github.io](http://nnattawat.github.io/expandable-input/)